niharikajainn/imagenet-ancestors-descendants/README.md

 gloss.txt maps all WordNet IDs to their corresponding glosses, or short descriptions. is_a.txt lists all parent-child pairs of WordNet IDs.

-This program takes in a keyword input and outputs a text file with, for all synonym sets which include the keyword, synonym set, gloss, and a list of descendents and ancestors.
+This program takes in a keyword input and outputs a text file with, for all synonym sets which include the keyword, synonym set, gloss, and list of descendents and ancestors.

+George A. Miller (1995).
+WordNet: A Lexical Database for English.
+Communications of the ACM Vol. 38, No. 11: 39-41.

+Christiane Fellbaum (1998, ed.)
+WordNet: An Electronic Lexical Database.
+Cambridge, MA: MIT Press.